 The Society has an environmental impact and footprint through its operations: travel, energy usage, waste, and water and through our commercial property and investment portfolios.
-The Society continues to implement initiatives and policies in line with recommendations from the Climate Financial Risk Forum (CFRF) and our regulators.
+We continue to implement initiatives and policies in line with recommendations from the Climate Financial Risk Forum (CFRF) and our regulators.